compbiozurich/UZH-BIO392/course-results/2020/Sarah-Lötscher/Day3_Report.md

 ---
 * How can we transform FASTQ into FASTA files using standard Unix tools (sed, awk, etc)?
 Please provide the command(s), and discuss what they do.

+   $ awk ‘NR % 4 ==1 {a=substr($0,2);}  NR % 4 ==2  {print”>”a”\n”$0}’  file.fasta

+   Takes the first line with the identifier and the second line with the sequence, and replaces "@" with ">"

+---
+* Which are the advantages of BED/coordinate files as compared to storing just sequences?

+---
+* Which QC values are tracked during a bioinformatic variant calling NGS workflow? (from sequencing to variant calling)?

+---
+* We'd like to store the following information.
+You can decide to encode them counting by 0, 1, and closed/open at your convenience (but please specify).

+We have three genomic intervals.
+All intervals are 1000 nt long.
+They are contiguous (head to tail).
+All in the plus strand.
+The first one starts (we'd like to include the start nucleotide too) in position 1000 of chr2.
+We don't have reads nor alignments, just scores (integers).
+Intervals A and B have a score of 0, and interval C has a score of 1000.

+    Can we store this in SAM file?
+Why / why not?

+    Can we store this in a BED3?
+How (please write down the BED file)?
+Are we losing any information?

+    And in BED6?
+How?
+Are we losing any information?

+    And in BED12?
+How?
+Are we losing any information?

+    And in the most compact Wiggle as possible?
+How?
+Are we losing any information?